35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 NHG's outline planning permission requires that 50% of the housing should be affordable and that 75% of the affordable should be social rent.
 The percentages are calculated from the number of habitable rooms (living room, bedroom, kitchen).
 On this basis, 179 habitable rooms should be affordable and 134 of these should be social rent.

 In the event only 82 habitable rooms on Plot 18 are affordable.
-All 82 are social rent, but this is still short of the amount of both affordable and social rent that the planning permission requires.
+All 82 are social rent, but at just 22.9% of the total housing, this is still short of the amount of both affordable and social rent that the planning permission requires.

 On a rough calculation this is a shortfall of about 27 affordable homes of which would be 15 social rent, if each dwelling had just over three habitable rooms [^2].